How to Make a Partial Withdrawal from a PPF Account?

 • Interest Rate:

-If you withdraw early, the interest rate on the withdrawn amount will be 1% lower than the normal interest credited to your PPF account.
+If you close your account prematurely, the interest rate on the entire accumulated balance from the date of opening will be 1% lower than the prevailing rate credited to your PPF account during that period.

 Example: Let’s say you opened your PPF account in 2018, and by 2023, you need funds urgently due to a medical emergency.
-Since your account has been active for more than 5 years, you are eligible for premature withdrawal.
-However, the interest on your account for the withdrawn amount will be reduced by 1%, compared to the normal rate.
+Since your account has been active for more than 5 financial years, you are eligible for premature withdrawal.
+However, the interest rate applicable to your entire account balance from the date of opening will be reduced by 1% compared to the normal rate.

 PPF Withdrawal after Extension without Contribution